Resources for Grantseekers

 • Logging out, wait a few minutes, and then log back in and re-open your application.

 Occasionally one of CFNIL’s grant applications will request that you upload an external document (i.e. a quote for a budget item or a relevant report).
-These items should be uploaded as PDFs and may not exceed 5MB per file.
-We also limit the number of PDFs that you are able to upload, which means you may need to combine multiple PDFs into one document.
+These items should be uploaded as PDFs and have file size limits.
+The limits will be noted next to the Upload button.
+Our application also limits the number of PDFs you can upload, which means you may need to combine multiple PDFs into one document.

 • The budget should include only the revenue and expenses for this proposal, not your entire organization.